itzg/docker-minecraft-server/README.md

 If you are using a host-attached data directory, then you can have the image setup the Minecraft server files and stop prior to launching the server process by setting `SETUP_ONLY` to `true`.

+You can choose to store the executable arguments created with `SETUP_ONLY` for later use into `runargs.txt` by setting `SAVE_RUNARGS` to `true`

+#### Run from arguments file

+If you've chosen to store the executable arguments into `runargs.txt` you can boot your server faster by setting `RUN_FROM_ARGSFILE` to `true`.

+This means it will bypass every script used to build your server, like downloading new plugin versions, server specific updates, security checks and fixes...
+So it is faster boot but comes with a cost.
+**Use with caution**

+> **NOTE:** You can not use `SETUP_ONLY=true` and `RUN_FROM_ARGSFILE=true` at the same time, because the later will skip every script used in the setup process.

 ## Autopause

 ### Description